JuliaDynamics/NetworkDynamics.jl/docs/src/mathematical_model.md

 respectively.

-!!! note "On the directionality of edges" Mathematically, in a system defined on an undirected graph there is no difference between ~~the~~ edge $(1,2)$ and *edge* $(2,1)$, because the edge has no direction.
-However, from an implementation point of view we always need to have some kind of ordering for function arguments, state order and so on. (@Hans I am not sure what "for function arguments, state order and so on" means)
+!!! note "On the directionality of edges"
+    Mathematically, in a system defined on an undirected graph there is no difference between ~~the~~ edge $(1,2)$ and *edge* $(2,1)$, because the edge has no direction.
+However, from an implementation point of view we always need to have some kind of ordering for function arguments, state order and so on. (@Hans I am not sure what "for function arguments, state order and so on" means).

 For undirected graphs, `Graphs.jl` chooses the direction of an edge `v1->v2` such that `v1 < v2`.

 The *inputs* of the edge are the outputs of the two nodes at both their ends.
 The output is split into two parts: